DJ Lowe - Document Coordinator

 With a new decade here, women continue to influence and equalize the ratio of men to women in construction and construction consulting.
 EDiS Company is proud to support the goals of the National Association of Women in Construction (NAWIC) as they lead the initiative in raising awareness of the opportunities available for women in the construction industry and emphasize the growing role of women in the industry as a whole.
 These are values we see and wish to reflect in our own workforce and will continue to do so as the stigma of women in construction slowly fades away.

 Sharing the Joys of Construction Essay Competition

 Looking to be inspired by the young builders of the future, EDiS asks Delaware youth to share the joys of construction with our communities.
 The Sharing the Joys of Construction Essay Competition was created for Delaware trade and vocational high school students to shine a spotlight on the positive impact diversity has in the architecture, engineering, and construction (AEC) industry.
 Students write about individuals who have inspired them or have had a positive impact on the built environment.
 Winners receive a cash prize and recognition for their efforts in inspiring their generation and the next.
-You can read the essays from this year’s cohort here: Aa’khai Hollis, Sydney Marie Luckey, Dallas Jerome Dixon, and Rocio Garduno-Castaneda.
+You can read the essays from the founding cohort here: Aa’khai Hollis, Sydney Marie Luckey, Dallas Jerome Dixon, and Rocio Garduno-Castaneda.

 Educating the Youth

 We strongly believe that minority workers are not seen in construction because they do not see themselves in construction.
 In other words, the less they see themselves represented, the less they wish to represent.
 To combat this, EDiS Company has worked to educate all communities on the many joys of construction and what it can bring to the table.
 Working with local communities and organizations to educate early on means a more diverse workforce in the future.
 Construction competitions, summits, classes, volunteer work, and career fairs are all ways in which we strive to educate.